suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![](./pcsx2-decompiler-1/ghidra-decompiler-pcsx2-3.png)

 The previously seen `0x11DC` offset depended on `param_1` passed to `deep_1`, and here it's stored in `pcVar1` on line 9.
-The C code that calculates value of `pcVar1` is hard to read because of nested derefences, but you can recognize the previously seen offsets too.
+The C code that calculates value of `pcVar1` is hard to read because of nested dereferences, but you can recognize the previously seen offsets too.
 It's possible to make more readable if I write it like this:

 ```
 pcVar1 = *(char **)(